Hitman: Blood Money: Reception

-Hitman: Blood Money received "generally positive" reviews across all platforms, according to review aggregator Metacritic.
+Hitman: Blood Money received "generally positive" reviews across all platforms, according to review aggregator platform Metacritic.

 GameSpot reported that diverse imaginative scenarios gave Blood Money its share of violent thrills.
 GameSpy praised the expanded scope and options in each level, such as making kills appear as accidents, saying the game provided enough choices to encourage players to play missions multiple times," but criticized the notoriety system as "underutilized."

 IGN praised Blood Moneys "impressive orchestral compositions."
 GameTrailers wrote that the soundtrack "drives your emotions" through the missions."

 In contrary to this praise, TeamXbox criticized Blood Money for offering no innovations from its predecessor Hitman: Contracts.

 Hitman: Blood Money sold more than 1.5 million copies by July 17, 2006.
 By 2011, it had sold more than 2.1 million copies.